Dr Ilaria Vianello

 Other Activities and Research Interests

-Comparative Administrative Law, EU Administrative Law, Comparative Constitutional Law, Rule of Law and State-Building in Post-Conflict States, Conflict Resolution Theory, EU External Relations Law
+Comparative Administrative Law, Rule of Law and State-Building in Post-Conflict States, EU Administrative Law, EU External Relations Law

 Professional and Academic Background